Dodul01/Dodul01/README.md

 - Daisy UI
 - Firebase Authentication

+## BookEase
+### <a href="https://bookease-537ed.web.app">Live Site</a> | <a href="https://github.com/Dodul01/BookEase-Client">Client Repository</a> | <a href="https://github.com/Dodul01/BookEase-Server">Server Repository</a>
+BookEase is a hotel booking website where user can book room.Only authorized user can book room an review room.
+User can only review the room they have booked.
+Users review will be publicly available any authorized or unauthorized user can see the review and user image.

+Features
+- Email Password Authentication
+- Google Authentication
+- Protected/Private Route
+- User see featured room
+- User book room
+- User filter rooms by price
+- User can cancel room booking
+- If user book the room user can review the room
+- User can update there booking date.
+- Career opppertunities.

+Technology
+- React
+- React Router Dom
+- Node JS
+- Express JS
+- MongoDB
+- Tailwind CSS
+- Daisy UI
+- AOS
+- React Hot Toast
+- Sweet Alert
+- Moment JS
+- Firebase Authentication

 # My Profile Status
 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=dodul01&theme=algolia)

 | Repos per Language | Most Commit Language |